 Alumna Elise Benadom and Associate Professor Nancy Potter have published an article on the use of simulation in training students to perform transnasal endoscopy.
 More »

 Students in Dr. Amy Meredith's speech anatomy class presented culturally appropriate recipes for easy-to-swallow dishes at a series of two potlucks in fall 2011.
 Part of a class assignment, the recipes were created for fictional patients diagnosed with swallowing disorders.
 "The potluck provides a fun end-of-the-semester way to bring in problem-based learning, in addition to cultural competency," said Meredith.
 The recipes have been collated into a Dysphagia Cookbook that is available for download here (PDF, 14MB).More »

 Dr. Amy Meredith and nine speech and hearing sciences students traveled to Guatemala on a service learning trip with Hearts in Motion over spring break, complementing the medical side of the mission with speech rehabilitation work.
 "This trip showed me that I'm definitely in the right field," said junior Jessica Schmidt.
 "I know that I can make a difference as a speech and language pathologist."
 More »

 Graduate students need hands-on practice performing transnasal endoscopy, but finding volunteers to practice on can be difficult.
 So when Elise Benadom consulted with Nancy Potter on a topic for her thesis, they decided to explore the use of simulation in training graduate students to perform transnasal endoscopy.
 The results have been published in the journal Dysphagia.
 More »

 DESCRIPTION OF POSITION

-Assistant or Associate Professor, Speech and Hearing Sciences, permanent tenure track; 9-month appointment, summer teaching possible; position located on the Riverpoint Campus, Spokane, WA.
+Assistant or Associate Professor, Speech and Hearing Sciences, permanent tenure track; 9-month appointment, summer teaching possible; position located on the WSU Spokane campus, Spokane, WA.